 Electrolytes Question #4

-The nurse selects the problem of “fluid volume excess” for a patient.
+The nurse selects the problem of “fluid volume excess” for a client.
 Which intervention should be included in the plan of care?

 - Change the IV fluid from 0.9% NS to Dextrose 5% and water..